CIMR-L2PAD/.github/CODE_OF_CONDUCT.md

 CIMR L2PAD is dedicated to creating a welcoming, supportive and diverse community of enthusiasts, experts, and users around the the Copernicus Imaging Microwave Radiometer (CIMR) satellite mission.
-The primary focus of our community is to develop and improve algorithms and prototype ground-processing software for the CIMR Level-2 products.
+The primary focus of this community is to develop and improve algorithms and prototype ground-processing software for the CIMR Level-2 products.